Applying to colleges on its own is difficult

 To change work ethic, you must start shifting perspectives.
 Focus a little more on where you want to be rather than where you are.

 The college you choose affects your future friends, personality, career, goals, ambition.
-It will change your life for the better.
+It can change your life for the better.

 If you don’t take control of your applications, you may not be happy where you end up.